civican/legisinfo/44-1/bills/C-56/bill_text.md

 ### Section 10.1

-  **(1)** The Commissioner may, **after consulting** the Minister, conduct an inquiry into the state of competition in a market or industry if **the Commissioner** is of the opinion that it is in the public interest to do so.
+  **(1)** The Commissioner may, after consulting the Minister, conduct an inquiry into the state of competition in a market or industry if the Commissioner is of the opinion that it is in the public interest to do so.

-  **(2)** **The Minister may direct the Commissioner to conduct an inquiry into the state of competition in a market or industry if the Minister is of the opinion that it is in the public interest that such an inquiry be conducted**.
+  **(2)** The Minister may direct the Commissioner to conduct an inquiry into the state of competition in a market or industry if the Minister is of the opinion that it is in the public interest that such an inquiry be conducted.
 Before making the direction, the Minister must consult the Commissioner to determine whether the inquiry would be feasible, including with regard to its cost.

-  **(3)** If, after the consultation **referred to in subsection (1) or (2), it is decided** to **proceed with** the inquiry, the Commissioner must prepare proposed terms of reference for the inquiry and publish them on a publicly available website and invite the public to provide comments during a period of not less than 15 days.
+  **(3)** If, after the consultation referred to in subsection (1) or (2), it is decided to proceed with the inquiry, the Commissioner must prepare proposed terms of reference for the inquiry and publish them on a publicly available website and invite the public to provide comments during a period of not less than 15 days.

   **(4)** After having taken into account any comments received from the public, the Commissioner must submit to the Minister for approval the Commissioner's final terms of reference and, if they are approved, the Commissioner must publish them on a publicly available website.